bottenderjs/bottenderjs.github.io/content/docs/Guides-Session.md

 ## Usage

+### bot.setInitialState(Object)

+To set the initial state of coversation.

+### context.state

+To get session data.

-### context.session
+### context.setState(Object)

-To store or access session data, simply use the request property `context.session`, which is (generally) serialized as JSON by the store, so nested objects are typically fine.
+To store data into session which is (generally) serialized as JSON by the store, so nested objects are typically fine.

+### context.resetState()

+To reset all data in session to initial state.

 For example, we can put user's nickname in session and call it later:

 ```
 User > Hi